savob/savobajic.ca/content/projects/personal/clock.md

 The first part I worked on prototyping and getting working was the displays since they would be used to debug the rest of the circuit.
-Once I had sorted the displays based on whether they were common anode or cathode, I begain to connect them to the drivers and would cycle through values to display using a set of switches to ensure I had everything connected properly.
+Once I had sorted the displays based on whether they were common anode or cathode, I began to connect them to the drivers and would cycle through values to display using a set of switches to ensure I had everything connected properly.
 This worked without a hitch.